manuelfdng-insight/ingenious-hr-demo/README.md

 ## Overview

-The CV Analysis Tool interfaces with an Azure-hosted FastAgent API to help recruiters and hiring managers efficiently evaluate multiple candidate CVs against job requirements.
-The application provides a user-friendly interface for uploading documents and reviewing analysis results with visual comparisons.
+The CV Analysis Tool interfaces with an Azure-hosted FastAgent API and Azure OpenAI to help recruiters and hiring managers efficiently evaluate multiple candidate CVs against job requirements.
+The application provides a user-friendly interface for uploading documents and reviewing analysis results with visual comparisons and AI-powered insights.

 ### Key Features

 - **Multi-CV Upload**: Support for PDF, DOCX, and TXT file formats
 - **AI-Powered Analysis**: Detailed evaluation using a sophisticated AI analysis engine
-- **Smart Response Formatting**: Clean, readable presentation of AI analysis results
+- **Structured Response Format**: Clearly organized analysis with scorecards and evaluation metrics
 - **Individual Analysis**: Comprehensive breakdown of each CV against predefined criteria
-- **Match Scoring**: Visual representation of how well each candidate matches requirements
+- **Match Scoring**: Numerical scoring system showing how well each candidate matches requirements
-- **Comparative Summary**: At-a-glance view of all candidates' match percentages
+- **Automatic Comparative Summary**: AI-generated comparison of all candidates using Azure OpenAI GPT-4o mini
 - **Feedback System**: Rate the quality of analysis to improve future results
 - **Export Functionality**: Download analysis results in CSV format
 - **Reset Capability**: Clear results and analyze new CVs without restarting